This post contains affiliate links. Please see our disclosure policy.

 - Honey works as an invert sugar to help reduce crystallization.

-- Skim of Nonfat Milk Powder for extra creaminess. *optional
+- Skim of Nonfat Milk Powder is added for extra creaminess.

 - Large Egg Yolks to make a custard ice cream base.